 Make it Cosy (With Caution)

-For bedding, avoid using blankets, filled bedding, towels or any puppy bedding that could be shredded by tiny teeth - ingested textiles can lead to dangerous blockages in your puppy’s gut.
+For bedding, avoid using blankets, filled bedding, towels or any puppy beds that could be shredded by tiny teeth - ingested textiles can lead to dangerous blockages in your puppy’s gut.
 Instead, use “chew-proof” indestructible dog beds, taking care to use breathable and chewproof blankets.

 For the same reason, avoid using hot water bottles and heat pads (as these can lead to burns or other injuries).
 Petsafe alternatives such as kevlar blankets are an option - but check with your vet first if unsure.
 Finally, never use devices such as space heaters: if your pup gets overheated during the night they will have no way of escape.